cryptogenicbonds/CryptoBullion-CBX/README.md

 Block reward halves after every ~50000 blocks:

-Blocks 1-55000 = 10 CGB per;
+Blocks 1-55000 = 10 CBX per;
-Blocks 55001-95000 = 5 CGB per;
+Blocks 55001-95000 = 5 CBX per;
-Blocks 95001-145000 = 2.5 CGB per;
+Blocks 95001-145000 = 2.5 CBX per;
-Blocks 145001-195000 = 1.25 CGB per
+Blocks 145001-195000 = 1.25 CBX per
 etc

 First year coin mint of ~1000000

 Aiming to be PoS-only blockchain once PoW block subsidy reaches baseline reward of 0.01.
-Much research will go into maintaining security of the blockchain if/when CGB goes PoS only.
+Much research will go into maintaining security of the blockchain if/when CBX goes PoS only.
 Many possible schemes and solutions are being analyzed for potential implementation, including but not limited to:

 -CoinJoin revision for additional PoS overlay scheme